researchdata-se/docs.researchdata.se/docs/metadata/schema-org-json-ld.md

     }
     </script>
     ```
-For the proerty examples only the value will be listed to make the examples a bit shorter.
+For the property examples only the value will be listed to make the examples a bit shorter.

 ### identifier (M)